The Dragon’s Mark

 Cabor’s breath shook as he gripped her hips, pulling her more tightly into himself.
 His lips caressed her neck and nipped at the pointed tip of her ear.

-Her eagle-shaped custos had released at daybreak now that she was of age.
+Neela shuddered at the new sensation.
+Her eagle-shaped custos, the thing that had kept her hormones under control for far too many cycles, had released at daybreak now that she was of age.
 Twenty-two cycles.
 Finally.
 The lightweight metal cuffs had simply fallen off her ears while she slept.
 It was strange to feel the cool of the night on the bare skin of her ears.
 The touch of Cabor’s lips.
 It would take her ears a lifetime to reshape to normal – she had been bound longer than most.

 Her fingers skimmed the tip of Cabor’s ear.
-His custos had fallen off several moons prior.
+His custoshad fallen off several moons prior.
+Every day since Cabor reached The Age, Neela had been terrified that he too would abandon her.

-His tongue pushed between her lips, and she slid her own against it.
-She sucked on the tip, tugging it gently between her teeth, then moved to his ear, biting at the point.
+She slid her own tongue against his, sucking on the tip, tugging it gently between her teeth, then moved to his ear, biting at the point.

 His teeth bit just a little too hard on her neck, sending exquisite shivers of pain through her as his warm breath washed over her skin.